Sidharth-Gulati/SnapshotAnalyzer/README.md

 To use the Listing sub-command : 'python shots.py snapshots list --uni=*Value*' -- This only prints the most recent snapshot

 To print all the snapshots use : 'python shots.py snapshots list --all'

+To use the Deleting sub-command : 'python shots.py snapshots delete